lmeninato/data_challenge/README.md

 The time complexity would require reading O(N) lines and O(1) additional space to calculate and store the result in memory.
 In the worst case, each row is reduced a unique key-value pair.
 The read time would be the same, but the algorithm would require O(N) space to store each row.
-For datasets larger than the system's available memory, this program would not befeasible.
-Later I will outline some ideas for handling such a dataset.
+For datasets larger than the system's available memory, this program would not be feasible.
+Later I will outline some ideas for handling such data.

 Keeping in mind this concern, I still implemented the solution by using this hashing trick.
 Due to the nature of the data, there is a pretty reasonable upper bound on the additional space required to store